 Koalas are one of Australia's most iconic animals, recognisable around the world.
 However, koala populations are under increasing pressure.
 Koala conservation programs are being undertaken on a national, state and local level.
-Find out more including their threats at Office of Environment and Heritage website.
+Find out more including their threats at Dept Planning, Infrastructure and Environment's website.

 If you have seen a koala recently, please report the sighting to Friends of the Koala

 Alternatively, NSW Government I Spy Koala app is a quick and easy way for anyone to record koala sightings.

 For sick or injured koalas call the 24 hour Friends of the Koala rescue line 02 6622 1233

 A State Environmental Planning Policy (SEPP) is a legal instrument that affects how land is developed and how natural resources are used, managed and conserved across NSW.

 From 1 March 2020 the new State Environmental Planning Policy (Koala Habitat Protection) 2019 commenced, replacing SEPP No 44 – Koala Habitat Protection.

 It includes a new definition of ‘core koala habitat’, two maps and a revised ‘feed tree species’ list designated by region.
 As Byron Shire falls within the North Coast koala management area, there are now 42 listed feed tree species.

 Accompanying the SEPP, guidelines are being developed to outline how the SEPP is delivered through: